NDWA members in Washington DC

 The National Domestic Workers Bill of Rights is national legislation that ensures domestic workers are included in common workplace laws while creating new protections and stronger ways to enforce them.
 It will create a national standard that provides the respect, dignity, and recognition that all domestic workers deserve.

-If passed, the National Domestic Workers Bill of Rights will do the following, amongst other provisions:
+If passed, the National Domestic Workers Bill of Rights will do the following, among other provisions:

 • Ensure domestic workers have paid sick leave to take care of themselves or their families.

-• Extend civil rights protections, including against workplace harassment, to domestic workers.
+• Extend civil rights protections, including against workplace harassment.

 • Afford domestic workers the right to meal and rest breaks.